Tropical solution of discrete best approximation problems: Introduction

 \section{Introduction}

-Discrete best approximation problems, where sample data are fit to a parameterized function by adjustment of parameters, are of sufficient importance in approximation theory and its applications \cite{Mhaskar2000Fundamentals,Steffens2006History}.
+Discrete best approximation problems, where sample data are fitted to a parameterized function by adjusting parameters, constitute an essential area of study in approximation theory and its applications \cite{Mhaskar2000Fundamentals,Steffens2006History}.
 The best approximation problems are formulated to find those values of the parameters which provide a minimum discrepancy between the sample data and approximating function in the sense of some metric defined on a vector space to represent the approximation error.
-As notable examples of approximation problems, which date back to Laplace’s classic work \cite{Laplace1832Mecanique} (Book 3, Chapter V, \S39), one can consider problems where the approximating functions are piece-wise linear, and the error is measured by the Chebyshev metric.
-These problems are still of sufficient interest and find application in the solution of overdetermined systems of linear equations, regression analysis when the distribution of errors has bounded support and in other contexts.
+As notable examples of approximation problems, which date back to Laplace’s classic work \cite{Laplace1832Mecanique} (Book 3, Chapter V, \S39), one can consider problems where the approximating functions are piece-wise linear and the error is measured by the Chebyshev metric.
+These problems are still of sufficient interest and find application in the solution of overdetermined systems of linear equations, regression analysis when the distribution of errors has bounded support, and other research and applied contexts.

 Since the 1960s, a variety of solutions have been developed to handle the discrete best approximation problems with both Chebyshev and other metrics, as shown in the overviews in \cite{Conn1988Computational,Szusz2010Linear}.
-Methods and techniques used in the solution include linear programming \cite{Stiefel1960Note,Osborne1967Best,Watson1970Algorithm,Sposito1976Minimizing}, dynamic programming \cite{Gluss1962Further,Camponogara2015Models}, and other optimization approaches \cite{Stone1961Approximation,Cameron1966Piecewise,Tomek1974Two,Imai1986Optimal,Szusz2010Linear}.
+Methods and techniques used to solve the problems include linear programming \cite{Stiefel1960Note,Osborne1967Best,Watson1970Algorithm,Sposito1976Minimizing}, dynamic programming \cite{Gluss1962Further,Camponogara2015Models}, and other optimization approaches~\cite{Stone1961Approximation,Cameron1966Piecewise,Tomek1974Two,Imai1986Optimal,Szusz2010Linear,Dellaccio2025Truncated}.
 The proposed solutions normally offer optimal or near-optimal results that can be obtained with moderate polynomial computational complexity.